Evaluating the effects of Data Sparsity on the Link-level Bicycling Volume Estimation: A Graph Convolutional Neural Network Approach: Datasets used

 Our research is focused on the geographical region of the City of Melbourne, a densely populated metropolitan area surrounding and including the central business district (CBD) of Melbourne, Australia.
 It covers an area of approximately 37.7 square kilometers and is characterized by a dense network of roads, pathways, and dedicated bicycle infrastructure.
 It includes a network of on-road bike lanes and off-road shared paths, comprising a total of 15,933 individual links that connect various parts of the city.
 The high density and diverse transportation infrastructure make Melbourne an ideal location for studying bicycling patterns and predicting link-level bicycling volumes.

-However, the City of Melbourne currently has only 141 permanent bicycle count locations which represent only 1.1\% of the total network links.
-This limited coverage highlights the significant data sparsity in the available ground-truth observations, necessitating the need for advanced techniques to estimate bicycling volumes effectively across the entire network.
-To achieve a comprehensive understanding of the bicycling network within the City of Melbourne, we use a combination of infrastructure data (from OpenStreetMap) and crowd-sourced bicycle volume data (from Strava Metro).
+However, ground-truth observations of bicycling counts cover only a small fraction of these links, underscoring the substantial data sparsity within the network \citep{costa2020challenges, nelson2021crowdsourced}.
+To achieve a comprehensive understanding of the bicycling network within the City of Melbourne, we rely on infrastructure data from OpenStreetMap (OSM) and crowd-sourced bicycle volume data from Strava Metro in this study.